jwetzell/showbridge-docs/src/content/docs/modules/time/timer.md

 sidebar:
     order: 1
 ---
-The `gen.timer` module emits only one message after a specified duration.
+The `time.timer` module emits only one message after a specified duration.
 Sending any message to this module will reset the timer.

-- **type**: `gen.timer`
+- **type**: `time.timer`
 - **params**:
     - **duration**: time in milliseconds to wait before emitting message